Services for Students with Disabilities

 Stevenson Library, Room 211, phone: 7454

 Bard College strives to create an accessible and welcoming campus community for students with disabilities.
 The College is committed to maintaining compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the ADA Amendments Act of 2008, by providing otherwise qualified individuals with disabilities equal access to the College’s academic courses, programs, and activities.
 In support of this mission, the College provides services and reasonable accommodations to self-identified students who present the appropriate documentation.
 Students who claim physical, learning, or psychological disabilities should register with the Disability Support Coordinator at the start of the semester or as soon as the diagnosis of disability is made.
 The student will be asked to present documentation supporting the claim of disability and suggested accommodations.
 Forms are available at www.bard.edu/admission/accepted/forms

 Students who have a properly documented disability are entitled to reasonable accommodations or modifications to help them meet academic standards and access the programs and services of the college.
 ‘Reasonable’ is here understood to exclude any accommodation or modification that places an undue burden on the College or would require a fundamental alteration of programs or services.
-Typical accommodations include, but are not limited to: exam modifications (extended time, alternative formats, private rooms); alternative ways of completing assignments; housing policy exemptions; and auxiliary aids and services.
+Typical accommodations include, but are not limited to: exam modifications (extended time, alternative formats, private rooms); alternative ways of completing assignments; housing policy accommodations; and auxiliary aids and services.
 The particular accommodations afforded a student will be determined jointly by the student and the Disability Support Coordinator, in consultation with the College’s ADA coordinator and, as appropriate, other members of the faculty and student services staff.
 Accommodations will be made on the basis of an individualized assessment of the students’ particular needs, and what is considered appropriate for one student may not be considered appropriate for another student.
 Every consideration to prioritize the student’s requested accommodation will be made, though the College reserves the right to refuse particular accommodations if other accommodations will serve the student’s needs equally as well and place less of a burden on the College.